A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: A metaphysical approach

-In the special situation where one uses mathematical constructs exclusively, the type of evidence required for a new discovery would also need to be mathematical in nature, and testing that it satisfies the necessary requirements to count as evidence in the usual scientific sense could be achieved by using mathematical tools within the new framework.
+In the special situation where one uses mathematical constructs exclusively, the type of evidence required for a new discovery would also need to be mathematical in nature, and testing that it satisfies the necessary requirements to count as evidence (in the usual scientific sense) would be achieved by using mathematical tools within the new framework.
 To explain how this might be done, consider that evidence is usually taken to mean an observation (or collection of observations) about the universe that supports the implications of a mathematical formulation prescribed by a particular theory.
 Therefore, it is necessary to have a strict separation between objects that are considered `real/existing in the universe', and those that are true mathematical statements that may be applied or \emph{projected} (correctly or otherwise) onto the universe.
+This idea is made more precise in Section~\ref{subsect:ev}.